evertonstrack/starter-theme/README.md

 ========

 Starter Theme is a ultra clean Wordpres theme.
-Update README.mdIt's a custom Twenty Sixteen theme from Wordpress, clean for start developement.
+It's a custom Twenty Sixteen theme from Wordpress, clean for start developement.

 Features